Newcastle–Bergen–Stavanger ferry: Route closure

-On 1 September 2008 DFDS shut down their United Kingdom to Norway service, citing the route as loss-making, with no ambition for a route relaunch in the future.
+On 1 September 2008 DFDS ended their United Kingdom to Norway service, citing the route as loss-making, with no ambition for a route relaunch in the future.
 MS Queen of Scandinavia made her final sailing on 18 September 2008.

-The loss of service cost 350 persons their jobs, including 270 jobs on MS Queen of Scandinavia and a further 70 employees in both the UK, Denmark and Norway, dealing a blow to economies on both sides of the North Sea and leading to an annual £10 million hit to the economy of North East England.
+The termination led to 350 job losses, including 270 on MS Queen of Scandinavia and a further 70 employees in the UK, Denmark and Norway.
+It was estimated that the economy of North East England would suffer a £10 million annual loss as a result.

-Prior to the route's closure, the director of tourism for Bergen, Norway stated, "The British market has been the biggest for us for the last five or six years, with about 200,000 visitors every summer."
+Prior to the route's closure, the director of tourism for Bergen, Norway stated that "The British market has been the biggest for us for the last five or six years, with about 200,000 visitors every summer."

 Campaign for reinstatement

 Since the closure of the route there have been several campaigns launched to reinstate the service.

 Locals in the UK started a campaign and website in 2008 (www.britain2norway.com) to highlight the demand, impact and need for the reinstatement of a ferry line.
 Upon the start-up of Norwegian Seaways Ltd a new website was created, www.StartaUKtoNorwayferry.com.
 The site featured an e-petition for those still affected by the loss of the route, and opportunities for public views to be stated.
 It also featured history, links, news and updates on efforts to reinstate the service.

+The leader of Newcastle council confirmed in January 2026 that they were still actively looking into ways to reinstate the service, but noted that operators did not consider the route to be economically viable at that time.
+Reintroducing the ferry route may now also require the construction of new, larger border control facilities at Bergen.

 Attempted start-ups

 Norwegian Seaways was initially founded to try to relaunch the service, which soon evolved into Norwegian Seaways 2 Ltd. The two companies went dormant and in 2014 the same owners formed a new project called Project Norse, which in 2015 evolved into British Scandinavian Ltd. Several investments from the public sector were made into the start-up, but to date a route between the UK and Norway still does not exist.
 In September 2015 it was reported that the company was in a long process of negotiation, with the company's CEO travelling to Athens, Greece to discuss reinstating the service.
 British Scandinavian has since dissolved.

+In 2022 Bergen Cruise Line announced plans to introduce a ferry service between Newcastle, Stavanger and Bergen from 2026.
+However, as of August 2026, no line opening is planned.